-Harmful: danger of serious damage to health by prolonged exposure through inhalation, in contact with skin and if swallowed.
-Harmful: danger of serious damage to health by prolonged exposure through inhalation, in contact with skin and if swallowed.
+Harmful: danger of serious damage to health by prolonged exposure if swallowed.
 This material can cause serious damage if one is exposed to it for long periods.
 It can be assumed that it contains a substance which can produce severe defects.
-This has been demonstrated via both short- and long-term experimentation.
+This has been demonstrated via both short- and longterm experimentation.
 Ample evidence exists that developmental disorders are directlycaused by human exposure to the material.
 Ample evidence from experiments exists that there is a suspicionthis material directly reduces fertility.
 Long term exposure to high dust concentrations may cause changes in lung function i.e. pneumoconiosis; caused by particles less than 0.5 micron penetrating and remaining in the lung.
 Prime symptom is breathlessness; lung shadows show on X-ray.
 Lead, in large amounts, can affect the blood, nervous system, heart, glands, immune system and digestive system.
 Anemia may occur.
 If untreated muscles may become paralyzed, and there may be brain damage.
 Symptoms include joint and muscle pain, weakness in the back of the forearm and wrist and in the shin muscles, headaches, dizziness, abdominal pain, diarrhea or constipation, nausea, vomiting, blue line on gums, sleep disturbance and a metallic taste in the mouth.
 The pressure in the brain may increase with high doses, and cause brain damage, coma, and death.
 Early signs include loss of appetite and weight, constipation, tiredness and irritability, headache, weakness.
-Later there may nervousness, and muscle pains in the arms and legs.
-Serious be vomiting, cases cause severe vomiting, inco-ordination, stupor, permanent eye damage, high blood pressure, multiple nerve disorders of the head resulting in paralysis and loss of reflexes, delirium, convulsions and coma.
+Later there may be vomiting, nervousness, and muscle pains in the arms and legs.
+Serious cases cause severe vomiting, inco-ordination, stupor, permanent eye damage, high blood pressure, multiple nerve disorders of the head resulting in paralysis and loss of reflexes, delirium, convulsions and coma.
 The kidneys may become irreversibly damaged, and the nervous system may become affected causing mental retardation, cerebral palsy, and jerks and seizures.
 Lead can cross the placenta, and cause miscarriage, stillbirths and birth defects.
 Exposure before birth can cause mental retardation, behavioral disorders and infant death.
 Lead can also cause reduced sex drive, impotence, sterility and damage the sperm of males, increasing the potential for birth defects.
 Periods in women can also be affected.
+Exposure to the material for prolonged periods may cause physical defects in the developing embryo (teratogenesis).
 Lead can accumulate in the skeleton for a very long time.